 - a.
-Set the new mezzanine card in place on the motherboard, aligning its connector with the motherboard socket.
-Also align the captive thumbscrew with the standoff on the motherboard. - b.
-Push on both ends of the mezzanine card evenly to engage the card's connector with the socket on the motherboard. - c.
-Tighten the single captive thumbscrew that secures the mezzanine card to the motherboard standoff. - d.
-Reconnect cables to the mezzanine card.
-See RAID Controller Cabling, page C-19 for more information. - e.
-Replace the top cover. - Replace the server in the rack, replace cables, and then power on the server by pressing the Power button. - g.
-If this was a replacement card, continue with Restoring RAID Configuration After Replacing a RAID Controller, page C-23.
+Set the new mezzanine card in place on the motherboard, aligning its connector with the motherboard socket. - b.
+Push down on both ends of the mezzanine card evenly to engage the card's connector with the socket on the motherboard. - c.
+Use a #2 Phillips-head screwdriver to install the two screws that secure the card to the motherboard standoffs. - d.
+Reconnect cables to the new mezzanine card.
+See RAID Controller Considerations, page C-1 for more information about supported cards and cabling. - e.
+Replace PCIe riser 2 to the server. - f.
+Replace the top cover. - g.
+Replace the server in the rack, replace cables, and then power on the server by pressing the Power button. - h.
+If this was a replacement card, continue with Restoring RAID Configuration After Replacing a RAID Controller, page C-24.